1909 Monterrey hurricane: Mexico

-At the height of the floods, residents were forced to seek refuge on the roofs of two-story buildings; however, the Santa Catarina River was flowing at a very fast pace of 20 mph.
-The force of the current led to most homes being taken off their foundations and sent downstream, resulting in the deaths of anyone inside.
-In one incident, 90 people died after seeking refuge in a school after their homes collapsed.
-However, not long after entering the building, flood waters inundated the structure and caused it to collapse.
-By the morning, survivors reported that the state of the city was "indescribable".
 The San Francisco church, built in 1572, was destroyed during the storm.
 Damage from the hurricane was estimated to have been at least $50 million (1909 USD; $ USD).
 Of this, roughly $20 million was attributed to railroad losses.
 Throughout Mexico, reports indicated that about 4,000 people were killed as a result of the storm, making it one of the deadliest Atlantic hurricanes on record.
 Some estimates place the death toll as high as 5,000 and others as low as 3,000.
 Of these fatalities, 800 are believed to have been in the south side of Monterrey where four blocks of the city were completely destroyed.